Signs of depression in elderly parents that look like something else

 What Matters Most

-Recognizing depression changes everything.
+Recognizing depression changes everything because depression in older adults is one of the most treatable conditions in geriatric medicine.
 Once you understand what you're looking at, your entire interpretation of your parent's behavior shifts.
 The withdrawal isn't them becoming more introverted with age.
 It's a symptom of something treatable.
 The loss of appetite isn't just normal aging.
 It's depression.
 The flatness you've been noticing isn't personality change or dementia.
 It's depression.
-And depression can be treated.

 Treatment changes lives.
-It sounds dramatic, but it's true.
 A person on effective antidepressants often becomes more engaged, more interested, more present.
 They eat better.
 They sleep better.
 They want to do things.
 They talk more.
 They laugh.
 The heaviness lifts enough that they can participate in their own life again.
 They might not go back to who they were before aging, before losses, before health problems.
 But they can become noticeably better.
-They can become themselves again, or something closer to themselves.
+Research published in the American Journal of Psychiatry shows response rates to antidepressant treatment in older adults comparable to those in younger adults, typically in the range of 60 to 70%.

 The treatment might be medication.
 It might be therapy.
-It might be a combination of things.
+It might be a combination.
 It might involve addressing other things that contribute to depression, like loneliness or pain or medication side effects.
-But the point is that depression in older adults is highly treatable.
-If you suspect your parent is depressed, if you're seeing the signs we've talked about, that's worth bringing to a doctor.
+But depression in older adults is highly treatable.
+If you suspect your parent is depressed, if you're seeing the signs described here, that's worth bringing to a doctor.
 That's worth asking specific questions about.
-That's worth taking seriously because recognizing depression and treating it can genuinely improve your parent's quality of life and how they experience their remaining years.
+Recognizing depression and treating it can genuinely improve your parent's quality of life.

 Depression is not a sign of weakness.
-It's not something your parent should be ashamed of.
 It's a medical condition, and like other medical conditions, it responds to treatment.
-Many older adults experience depression at some point, especially if they're dealing with losses, health problems, or significant life changes.
-If your parent is among them, getting help isn't giving up.
+If your parent is among the millions of older adults dealing with depression, getting help isn't giving up.
 It's the most loving, practical thing you can do.